Renozixx/DAPA_V.2/README.md

 # DAPA_V.2
-The second version of DAPA, and University forum to reach and help people with their doubts and questions
+The second version of DAPA, an University forum to reach and help people with their doubts and questions